nkodali34/662/README.md

-# 662
+# 662 LAb 1
-This is the README for the 662 repository.
+In this lab we are modeling a Neural Network